jonwright77/DaysToGo/APP_STORE_MARKETING.md

 Features in this release:
 • Create customizable reminders with 12 beautiful pastel colors
+• Swipe left to delete reminders with familiar iOS gesture
 • View photos from your library on reflection dates
 • See calendar events from corresponding past dates
 • Explore location history with interactive maps